Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Xavier vs. Pittsburgh Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's game between the Xavier Musketeers (26-9) and Pittsburgh Panthers (24-11) going head-to-head at Greensboro Coliseum has a projected final score of 77-73 (based on our computer prediction) in favor of Xavier, who is listed as a small favorite by our model.
-The game will tip off at TBA on March 19.
+Sunday's game between the Xavier Musketeers (26-9) and the Pittsburgh Panthers (24-11) at Greensboro Coliseum has a projected final score of 77-73 based on our computer prediction, with Xavier taking home the win.
+Tipoff is at 12:10 PM on March 19.

-Based on our computer prediction, Pittsburgh projects to cover the 4.5-point spread in its matchup against Xavier.
-The over/under has been set at 152.5, and the two sides are projected to come in below that total.
+Based on our computer prediction, Pittsburgh is projected to cover the spread (4.5) against Xavier.
+The two sides are projected to come in below the 152.5 over/under.

 Xavier vs. Pittsburgh Game Info & Odds